New England Historic Genealogical Society Staff

-Emily Baldoni is the Technical Services/Metadata Librarian.
+Emily Baldoni is the Metadata and Digital Projects Librarian.
 She is responsible for creating, maintaining, and enriching metadata for NEHGS print and digital collections.
 Emily is originally from Normal, Illinois, and joined the NEHGS staff in 2013.
 She has an M.A. in Comparative Literature from Harvard University and an M.S. in Library and Information Science from Simmons College.
 Prior to joining the staff at NEHGS, Emily worked for Harvard College Library and EBSCO Information Services.
 You can email Emily at firstname.lastname@example.org or contact her by phone at 617-226-1286.

-Olga Tugarina is the Technical Services Assistant.
+Olga Tugarina is the Library Collection Services Assistant.
 She oversees book donations for the library, prepares new books and periodical issues to be added to the collections, coordinates the binding and repair of books, and manages the Society's used book sales.